 Information about vaccinations for cats

-12 VCA Animal Hospitals in DC Area.
+12 VCA Animal Hospitals Near You.
 Quality Pet Care.
 Schedule an Exam!

 Your pet cat: seemingly aloof, self-sufficient and independent to a fault.
 But don't be fooled: your feline needs just as much care and attention as any other animal – maybe more.
 If you already have a pet cat and haven't yet talked to your vet about cat vaccines and diseases, then do so as soon as possible.
 And if you're considering welcoming a pet cat into your home, then a series of cat vaccinations should be given the same priority as cat food and cat litter.

 Cats are susceptible to a variety of illnesses.
 In the same way we administer vaccinations to children, so should you do the same with your cat.
 Simply put, cat vaccinations not only help to prevent the development of a variety of diseases but also limit the spread of infections to other felines.

 Cat vaccinations aren't just a prudent course of action for the well-being of your pet, but the vaccination ensures for all around good health.
 Cat vaccinations and supplies can easily be recommended by your cat's vet.
 Kittens should be vaccinated from the age of 9 weeks.
 They are then vaccinated again at 12 weeks, and then go on to a program that would include annual booster injections.

 Another source of preventive medicine for your cat is to administer a rabies vaccine.
 Your vet can brief you on when the shot should be given.
 Generally, a rabies vaccine is a good idea if your pet cat is in close proximity to feral cats that aren't domesticated.
 And certainly your cat can't travel to other areas without a rabies vaccine.

 Recommended Cat Vaccinations